Andre-lab/RosettaEvolve/tree_crawling/README.md

 - Protein length and values used to give an estimation of the computation time used for the tree crawling.

 Example of resulting trajectory data found in the directory trajectory.

+The script calls and xml script that runs the RosettaEvolve simulation for each branch, simulate_branch_expected.xml, found here.